-US Army Corps of Engineers approves key Line 3 permit
+Army Corps of Engineers grants final federal Line 3 permit

 Pipeline opponents, including environmental and tribal groups, are still suing and protesting to try to block the project, and an appeal by the state Commerce Department is pending.
 But there are no injunctions in place to prevent Enbridge, based in Calgary, Alberta, from beginning construction if it gets final approval from the PUC.

+Winona LaDuke, executive director of Honor the Earth, an Indigenous-based environmental group, said the opponents will keep up the fight in court.

+“We’re going to pursue justice.
+We’d like the system to work,” LaDuke said as she pulled in to view an Enbridge pipe yard in Backus.
+Construction preparations are well underway and workers are gathering in communities along the route, she said, raising a public health threat amid the COVID-19 pandemic.

 Line 3 begins in Alberta and clips a corner of North Dakota before crossing Minnesota on its way to Enbridge’s terminal in Superior, Wisconsin.
 Enbridge wants to replace the Minnesota section because it was built in the 1960s, and its increasing maintenance needs mean the company can run it at only half its original capacity.
-Replacement segments in Canada, North Dakota and Wisconsin are already operating.
+Replacement segments in Canada, North Dakota and Wisconsin are already complete.

 Opponents say the pipeline threatens spills in pristine waters where Native Americans harvest wild rice and that the Canadian tar sands oil it would carry would aggravate climate change.